Richard-0305/STUDY-OF-MICROWAVE-COMPONENTS-AND-INSTRUMENTS/README.md

 ## Conclusions:
-Thus,the experiment is studied and verified
+Thus,the experiment is studied and verified.